By Ritchi Morris, Ph.D., H.M.D., D.N., R.H.

 The most abundant sources for the D-Form are bacteria and plant tissue.
 Eventually, this D-Form becomes an L-Form as the human system converts it slowly before it can be assimilated and utilized for its identified bodily functions.
 (2)

 The third or DL-Form is obviously a combination of the two forms above.
-Not until very recently has much been known or investigated about this form.
+Not until very recently has much been known or investigated about the D-L Phenylalanine form.
 However, since phenylalanine exists in all protein that we consume, our metabolic and digestive systems are designed organically to absorb and utilize this form and its by-products without difficulty just as easily as they absorb the separate L- and D- forms.

 Until recently, the only major avenue explored for DLPA has been that of weight control.
 It seems that research by Nobel prize winner Rosalyn Yalow (3) yielded the fact that there is a brain hormone, cholecystokinin (C.C.K.) which seems to control satiation.
 It was further discovered by Dr. J. Gibbs (4) that this "saity signal" can be modulated by the L- and DL-Forms.
 Fortunately, with the furor over weight problems and fad dieting in this hemisphere, a dearth of experimentation occurred.
 From this, the role of DLPA in retarding the breakdown of endorphins and enkephalines (the brain’s natural pain killers and anesthetics) was unearthed.